 - Works, especially poetry collections, which did not meet the 8-minutes minimum size.

 - Works which contained the submitter's name or other identifying information.

-The good news is that in March in Portland, we will all be treated to a display of excellence by Sigma Tau Delta members and alumni.
+The good news is that in February in Savannah, we will all be treated to a display of excellence by Sigma Tau Delta members and alumni.